What is bitcoin? How do you use it?

 Bitcoin is also the name of the open source software which enables the use of this currency.
 Its fundamental appeal is that it remains out of reach of governments, banks or legal authorities.
 For some this is its societal drawback, attracting the same criticism as that directed at secret offshore accounts.

-Is this a bubble bursting?Many suspect so.
-But the remarkable thing about bitcoin is its robustness as a trading currency.
+Is bitcoin here to stay?There are still many sceptics as to bitcoin's long-term future but it has shown robustness as a trading currency.
 In its short history it has already survived one major crash and a $250,000 virtual robbery from its exchange.
-Its value had stabilised at around $12 before this recent spike.

 The crucial strength and vulnerability of bitcoin is that it is an unsupported currency.
 There is no Fed or Bank of England to regulate its value.